name: Sean Gatewood

 notes:

-- Developed and benchmarked alternate implementations for a key-value store using various database technologies (e.g. LevelDB, Sqlite3).
+- Developed and benchmarked alternate implementations for a key-value store using various database technologies.

 - Presented results to Uber ATG software engineers.